 Whether you want to make a difference in the public sector as a nurse, judge, teacher or anything else, you must be ready to include and engage others as part of your work.

 Think beyond your own organisational perspective and look at things from the viewpoint of others, such as service users, voluntary organisations providing services and other contractors.
 In the UK, Cornwall Council’s programme of devolution to parish and town councils is a good example of demonstrating community engagement1.

 Recommended read: The key to good governance: INLOGOV explains accountability

 4. An understanding of commercialisation

 Given the recent rise in the commercialisation of public services, there is a growing demand for public sector operations to be more aligned with the private sector.

 The ‘Delivering Services and Outcomes’ module - part of the 100% Online Masters of Public Administration - helps students to scrutinise the potential for commercialisation and create additional revenue streams.

 A number of public sector organisations are moving beyond the notion of outsourcing and partnering; they are looking to generate income in order to relieve the burden on taxpayers or increase investment.

 Will this undermine some of the attributes listed above?

-Do you fit some of the qualities listed above or are you simply keen to learn more?
-To find out if our Online Masters of Public Administration could add value to your skillset, please fill out our ‘request for information’ form and a member of our Admissions Team will be in touch.
+If you fit some of the qualities listed above and have an interest in working as a public servant, find out how the Online Masters of Public Administration could add value to your skillset.
+Fill out our ‘request for information’ form and a member of our Admissions Team will be in touch.